Where is the Method factory?

 What distinguishes us is our custom facility where we can completely control the production process.
 This has earned us a proven track record of delivering our high–quality custom prefab homes.
 We also hail from the construction industry rather than the architect world.
 This allows us to combine our expertise with an excellent team of architect partners.

-We typically offer a one-year workmanship and labor warranty on all projects in the US.
+We offer a one-year workmanship and labor warranty on all projects in the US.
 We can provide two, five, or ten-year warranties in Canada through the site general contractor as required by HSA.

-How do you order a garage?
+How do you I order a garage?

 Garages and Accessory Dwelling Units can be effective and stylish spaces that are seamlessly integrated with your home.
 These structures are typically built at the site, and are not included in the cost of the modules we deliver from the factory.

-Do we customize our designs?
+Do you customize your designs?

 A home is often built as an investment and the embodiment of a dream.
 As such, we believe everyone should have a home built to address their particular and individual needs.
 We involve our architects in every one of our projects.
 We will customize our designs, but customization is not required.